How To Choose Computer RAM For PC, Laptop, Tablet, and Gaming

 We know gamers also search for the best RAM for gaming; we will address that problem.
 What better way to enjoy gaming while making your computer fast for daily routine tasks?
 Let’s get down to it, but first, the basics.

-What Is RAM in a Computer?
+What Is a Computer RAM?

 Two RAM sticks of DDR4 RAM

 Random Access Memory is the full form of RAM in a computer.
-Computer RAM is the primary memory, along with cache memory.
+Computer RAM is the primary memory used along with cache memory.
 The primary function of computer RAM is to store the data actively required by the CPU and processor with the help of the cache memory.
 Like cache, RAM is volatile and does not store data after the power is turned off.
 It is fast because it is temporary, and the CPU has direct access to it.
 The CPU can read and write data directly on the computer RAM and retrieve it faster than it would from a storage device.

 Form Factor